 3.3 In consequence of it being an outline application, detailed designs of the houses and other reserved matters would be subject to examination by the Council at a later stage, in the event that outline permission was to be granted.
-Therefore we have not considered the quality or appropriateness of the housing design or layout.
+Therefore we have not considered the quality or appropriateness of the housing design or layout which are not matters for consideration at this stage.